Back to all articles

 NRR benchmark

 At Quadshift, we look for NRR >100 whether you serve SMBs or enterprise customers (unlike logo churn/retention where size matters).
 Despite the difference between enterprise and SMB, as an investor and business owner, we still want NRR above 100%.
-Jeremy Lemkin at SaaStr Academy has a piece on this worth checking out with examples of software companies that serve SMBs and why we still want NRR north of 100% → Don’t Settle for Less Than 100% NRR from SMBs.
+Jason Lemkin at SaaStr Academy has a piece on this worth checking out with examples of software companies that serve SMBs and why we still want NRR north of 100% → Don’t Settle for Less Than 100% NRR from SMBs.

 Digging deeper: customer cohorts